Deniz-Eren/soft-router/README.md

 these devices instead of the default driver, which is normally used to operate these devices on the host system.

-For example, if you run the command 'lspci -nnk' you will see 'Kernel driver in use: igc' for ETH1 and ETH2 (it was igc for the particular hardware used in this example).
+For example, if you run the command `lspci -nnk` you will see 'Kernel driver in use: igc' for ETH1 and ETH2 (it was igc for the particular hardware used in this example).